How to Measure and Increase Product Engagement in 2021

 Why is product engagement essential for business?

-Well, it’s because it’s one of the most important things you can invest in when it comes to improving your product.
+Well, it’s because it’s one of the most important things you can invest in when it comes to improving your product and increasing product usage.

 That’s not an exaggeration.

-They made continuous tweaks and improvements, each one making users interact even more with their product.
+They made continuous tweaks and improvements, each one making active users interact even more with their product.

 As we’re sure you know all too well, users expect the products they use to constantly adapt to their needs.
 Those needs are always changing, and your product needs to keep up.

-And ultimately, if your users don’t figure those new features out, they won’t get any value from them.
+And ultimately, if your users don’t figure those key features out, they won’t get any value from them.
 That’s a surefire way of losing customers.

 That’s where product engagement proves itself so useful.
-A product engagement manager can see where your product is falling short, and learn why users are struggling to engage.
+A product engagement manager can see where a product is falling short, and learn why the product engagement score is low.

-They can then put a process in place to improve the product, and therefore improve engagement.
+They can then put a process in place to improve the product, and therefore improve the product engagement score.

 Now let’s move on to the part you’ve been waiting for.
 Here’s how you can start measuring product engagement for your own product…